 ‘The modern fine-dining menu at Materia pushes boundaries,’ says Pellizzoni.
 In the commune of Cernobbio, to the south of Como’s Y-shaped shores, the restaurant is run by a young and ambitious team, headed by Noma-trained chef Davide Caranchini, who uses unusual herbs and vegetables from the on-site greenhouse for dishes such as marinated trout with fermented kiwi and fassone beef tartare with celery, black garlic and pickles.
 For home comforts, Pellizzoni loves Riva Café in Como town: ‘It’s the place I return to with family or friends whenever I go back.
-The pizza’s good and the prices are too.’
+The pizza’s good and the prices are, too.’

 ‘Como doesn’t do hustle and bustle,’ says Pellizzoni, ‘so make like a local and start your evening with a laid-back aperitivo.’
 The designer nods to Pane e Tulipani, with its atmospheric, bottle-lined walls, as one of the lake’s best-kept secrets, on a quiet street in Como.
-‘In Cernobbio, you can also sip on negronis at Harry’s Bar,’ he adds, ‘known to be a favourite of George and Amal.’
-For a morning espresso – and some discreet people watching – head to historic, recently restored Caffe Monti Como, at the waterside on Como’s main square, Piazza Cavour.
+‘In Cernobbio, you can also sip negronis at Harry’s Bar,’ he adds, ‘known as a favourite of George and Amal.’
+For a morning espresso – and discreet people watching – head to historic, recently restored Caffe Monti Como, at the waterside on Como’s main square, Piazza Cavour.

 ‘Milan-based designer Patricia Urquiola crafted every facet of Lake Como’s first contemporary hotel, Il Sereno, which just had its first season, overlooking the sunny eastern side of the lake in Torno,’ says Pellizzoni.
 ‘I love that she envisioned everything from the architecture and interiors to the custom-made furniture, rugs and bathtubs’.
-The hotel’s centrepiece infinity pool, which seems to float above the lake, is also a stunner.
+The hotel’s centrepiece infinity pool, which seems to float above the lake, is also noteworthy.
 Who said Italy couldn’t do minimalism?

 ‘Take the funicular from Como’s lungolago (lakeside road) up to the hilltop commune of Brunate,’ says Pellizzoni.
 ‘You can hike the steep streets of the old village and visit the Volta Lighthouse.
 There are stunning views of the lake, the Alps and even the duomo of Milan’.
 While here, he recommends La Polenteria for flavoursome, local food, including polenta, stews, deer and grilled onions from Brunate.
 ‘I have taken this trip many times – it’s probably the best way to combine nature with good food on Como.’